Patrick’s Monday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off this morning with mostly clear skies and temperatures in the upper 40s.
-Today will be nice and sunny with highs in the upper 70s.
-Temperatures will fall into the upper 60s this evening with lows in the low 50s.
+(WDAM) - We started off this morning nice and sunny with temperatures in the low 60s.
+We’ll be sunny all day long with highs in the upper 80s this afternoon.
+Temperatures will fall into the mid 70s this evening with lows in the low 60s.

-Tuesday will be mostly sunny with highs in the low 80s with lows in the low 60s.
+Tomorrow will be mostly sunny with a stray shower in the evening.
+Highs will be in the upper 80s.
+We’ll cool down some with temperatures fall into the low 80s with sunny skies with temps in the low 80s.

-T-Storms will return on Wednesday.
-There is the possibility of a few of them being strong.
-The main threats would be gusty winds.
-Right now, there are a lot of questions about how much energy will be available for these storms.
-Highs will be in the low 80s.

-Nice and sunny weather will return for Thursday and Friday as we begin a warming trend back into the low to mid 80s.
-This weekend will be quite warm as highs soar back into the upper 80s with higher humidity and sunny skies.
+Another front will swing though Friday evening, giving us a chance of scattered t-storms.
+Highs will be in the mid 80s.
+This weekend will be cooler with sunny skies and highs in the mid to upper 70s.

 Copyright 2020 WDAM.
 All rights reserved.